United Kingdom

 2. Scope |

-8 | The right of access applies to the legislature, including both administrative and other information, with no bodies excluded. | Score 1 point if the law only applies to administrative documents, 2-3 points if some bodies excluded, 4 points if all legislative branch at all levels of government | 4 | YES | 4 | Schedule 1, Part 1. | Both Houses of Parliament are subject to the Act. |
+8 | The right of access applies to the legislature, including both administrative and other information, with no bodies excluded. | Score 1 point if the law only applies to administrative documents, 2-3 points if some bodies excluded, 4 points if all legislative branch at all levels of government | 4 | Partially | 3 | Schedule 1, Part 1. | Both Houses of Parliament are subject to the Act but there are also exclusions. |

 2. Scope |

-9 | The right of access applies to the judicial branch, including both administrative and other information, with no bodies excluded. | Score 1 point if the law only applies to administrative documents, 2-3 points if some bodies excluded, 4 points if all judicial branch at all levels of government | 4 | Partially | 1 | Section 32. | Administrative matters to do with the courts are subject to the Act. |
+9 | The right of access applies to the judicial branch, including both administrative and other information, with no bodies excluded. | Score 1 point if the law only applies to administrative documents, 2-3 points if some bodies excluded, 4 points if all judicial branch at all levels of government | 4 | Partially | 1 | Schedule 1, s.
+32. | Court information is subject to a broad and absolute exception. |

 2. Scope |